-This year, the NJTPA will begin to update our Long Range Transportation Plan, which the Board will be asked to adopt in fall 2025.
-This federally required plan provides a strategic vision for our transportation investments, seeking to improve mobility, safety, and quality of life, while also providing access to opportunities.
+Over the past year the NJTPA has been updating our Long Range Transportation Plan, called Connecting Communities, which the Board will be asked to adopt in September.
+This federally required plan provides a vision for our transportation investments, seeking to improve mobility, safety, and quality of life, while also providing access to opportunities.

-We will be actively involving the Board as we update our vision and regional priorities, while also ensuring our projects and programs help the region meet federal performance benchmarks.
 There's been a great deal of change since the Board adopted the current plan in 2021.
 While some things have returned to the way they were before the COVID-19 pandemic, we're also seeing lasting impacts that changes in work and retail have had on commuting, public transit, and local trips.